compBiophyMete/Python-For-Everybody/README.md

 # Python-For-Everybody

-This course is offered by University of Michigan on Coursera
+This course is offered by the University of Michigan on Coursera

 # Overview